App version: 0.1.0

 Home Equity Line of Credit

 A home equity line of credit, or HELOC, is a form of revolving credit that uses your home as collateral.
 You can borrow up to a certain credit limit, which is restored as you repay your debt.
 It’s important to be careful with loans that use your home as collateral.
-Default on them and you could find yourself without a place to live.
+If you default on them, you could end up losing your home.

 Compare Personal Loan Rates With Lantern